TritonDataCenter/manta-mackerel/README.md

 Run metering jobs using

-    bin/meter [-f configPath] [-w] [-c] [-r] -d date -j jobName
+    bin/meter [-f configPath] [-c] [-r] -d date -j jobName

 where date is in some format readable by `Date.parse()` (e.g. ISO-8601 or output from date(1)) and jobName is one of `storage`, `compute`, `request`, `accessLogs`, or `summarizeDaily`.
-Set the -w to use workflow to manage the metering job.
 Setting the -c flag will print the job manifest without creating a job.
 Setting the -r flag will automatically retry the job in the event of failures.

 Examples:

     bin/meter -j "storage" -d "$(date)"
-    bin/meter -j "accessLogs" -d "$(date -d '1 month ago')" -w bin/meter -j "summarizeDaily" "$(date -d '2 days ago')" -f path/to/config
+    bin/meter -j "accessLogs" -d "$(date -d '1 month ago')" bin/meter -j "summarizeDaily" "$(date -d '2 days ago')" -f path/to/config

 # Configuration file